AJ-Bankole/Gunners/README.md

 ### Testing

-* **Validator issues**
+#### Validator issues

-- I learned that h(1-6) elements cannot exist inside span elements because they are block-level & inline element respectively.
-To fix this, I changed <span> elements to <div>
+* I learned that <h(1-6)> & <ul> elements cannot exist inside span elements because they are block-level & inline element respectively.
+To fix this, I changed <span> elements to <div>.

-Contact form:
-Go to the "Contact Us" page
-Try to submit the empty form and verify that an error message about the required fields appears Try to submit the form with an invalid email address and verify that a relevant error message appears Try to submit the form with all inputs valid and verify that a success message appears.
-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.
+#### Manual tests

+* All external links are working as expected; all direct to a new tab, no broken links.

+* Navigation bar is fully functional- Hover & Active work fine.

+* All images are available from their URL sources, all contain alt attribute.

+* Responsive; every page is compatible with both Mobile & Tablet screens.

+* Embedded content; all embedded content on index.html works as expected.

+#### Issues

+* Embedded files on index.html take a while to load; not too long but noticable.

+* *Top posts of the month* section on index.html has to be manually updated with new embeds every month / as often as needed (whenever there are more highly rated posts within that timeframe)

-Deployment
+### Deployment
 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).

 In particular, you should provide all details of the differences between the deployed version and the development version, if any, including: